glitchdotcom/shared-components/CONTRIBUTING.md

 1. Create an NPM Account at [npmjs.com/signup](https://www.npmjs.com/signup)

-2. Provide your username to Jenn, Allyson, or Justin so they can add you as a contributor to the [shared-components NPM Package](https://www.npmjs.com/package/@fogcreek/shared-components)
+2. Provide your username to Jenn so she can add you as a contributor to the [shared-components NPM Package](https://www.npmjs.com/package/@fogcreek/shared-components)

 #### Update the NPM Version